One of the coolest things to watch in nature is a Starling murmuration.

 So, if you and I were to go to Columbia Business School or Harvard Business School right now and ask the assembled MBA students, “What is a trend?”
 They wouldn’t be able to define it at all.
 In fact, I don’t know that any investor in the world can define a trend.
 They can define it simplistically like this: “A trend is the continuation of a price series.”
 Yeah, well that’s great.
 What’s causing the continuation?
 Right?
 And I’ll tell you what a trend is—this is an investment trend—actually it’s true for all trends.
 A trend is the spread of an idea.
 That’s all a trend is.
 It’s the spread of an idea.

-Adam doesn’t believe in the existence of intrinsic value but rather views markets as an evolutionary narrative continuum; where stories spawn, develop, spread, only to eventually get outcompeted and then wither and die.
+Adam doesn’t believe in the existence of intrinsic value but rather views markets and market flow as an evolutionary narrative continuum; where stories spawn, develop, spread, only to eventually get outcompeted and then wither and die.

 This is similar to what The Philosopher said in Drobny’s The Invisible Hands which I discussed in my piece on How To Be a Smart Contrarian.
 Here’s the Philosopher in his own words (emphasis by me):